Am I Mediocre? The Truth Most People Don’t Want to Face

 - “I’m not that type of person”

-Then you can end up unconsciously acting in ways that reinforce that identity.
+Then you can end up unconsciously behaving in ways that reinforce those beliefs.

 4. Small Avoidance Accumulates